Choosing the right company secretary to work with is crucial in your business operation and compliance.

 This allows you to focus on your business and outsource administrative, time-consuming paperwork to experienced secretaries.

-If you choose to hire your own company secretary, the appointing process involves the following steps:
+If you choose to hire your company secretary, here's a proven 10-step process to help you make the right decision.

 - Board resolution: You have to hold a board meeting and pass a resolution to appoint the selected individual as the company secretary.
 The appointed company secretary must also complete consent to act as a secretary known as form 45B.